MerlijnWajer/pyroTorrent/sphinx/intro.rst

 Which should return your rTorrent version on success, and otherwise will tell you what went wrong.
-However, we cannot yet test our connection with pyroTorrent since we did not yet create a basic pyroTorrent configuration file. see
+However, we cannot yet test our connection with pyroTorrent since we did not yet create a basic pyroTorrent configuration file.

-`Basic pyroTorrent configuration`_ on how to do this.
+See `Basic pyroTorrent configuration`_ on how to do this.

 Once you've done this, verify that pyroTorrent works: